See something we could improve on this page? Give website feedback.

 Energy efficiency and renewable energy technical assistance

-- We partnered with a network of energy consultants to offer one-on-one technical assistance for PCEF Community Grant applicants that plan to pursue energy efficiency and/or renewable energy projects.
+- We have partnered with a network of energy consultants to offer free one-on-one technical assistance for PCEF Community Grant applicants that plan to pursue energy efficiency and/or renewable energy projects.
+These sessions are designed to help refine energy scope and ensure your project is well-planned.

-- Selected organizations received up to two hours of consultative support, including a site visit when relevant.
+- Selected organizations will receive up to two hours of consultative support, which may include a site visit.

 Read previous applications